 N. Washington Street cut-sheet excerpt from Project Acceleration Plan

 Schedule: Engineering and permitting is currently underway.
-The project is expected to go to bid late in 2025.
-Preparations are being made to either move or remove the house at 8563 E. Franklin Street (currently owned by the Town) to facilitate this project.
+The project is expected to go to bid in June 2026.

 Funding Source: In the state's 2023 budget, $2.7 million was directed to the Town of Mount Pleasant to complete priority sidewalk segments.